Stepland/F.E.I.S./docs/Setup.md

 ## Windows

+### I just want to compile

-### MSYS2
+#### MSYS2

-MSYS2 is the only windows compiling thingy I bother looking into nowadays, there has to be a way to adapt everything to other toolchains, but I didn't bother learning anything on this yet.
-I need help on this, reach out if you feel like you could give me a hand.
+MSYS2 is not the *usual* way to compile things for windows but it's the only thing I know for now.
+If you know better, you're very welcome to do better (and to also shower me with some of your knowledge, I absolutely *suck* at build systems and would be delighted to hear from you)

 Installing MSYS2 is pretty simple.
 [Follow their instructions](https://www.msys2.org/)